College of Applied Studies and Academic Success

 3. natural science/mathematics (NSM).

-A complete listing of approved courses is displayed in the “Approved Residential General Education and Integrative Courses” and the “Approved General Education Courses for Online Programs” sections.
-The courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.
+A complete listing of “Approved General Education Courses for Residential Programs” and “Approved General Education Courses for Online Programs" is available.
+The courses do not narrowly focus on skills, techniques, and procedures specific to a particular occupation or profession.
 The institution provides a written justification and rationale for course equivalency.

 Rules/Principles for Approval of General Education Courses